 Painshill Park, Cobham

-Painshill is an award-winning 18th century landscape garden centred around works of art and a lake.
+Painshill Park is an award-winning 18th century landscape garden, centred around works of art and a lake.
 Paths around the site take you to see stunning views and garden buildings including the Gothic Temple, Painshill Vineyard, Ruined Abbey, Turkish Tent and Waterwheel.

-Painshill provides a day out the whole family can enjoy.
-For kids, there is a natural play area and wildlife spotting trials.
+Painshill provides a day out that the whole family can enjoy.
+For kids, there is a natural play area and wildlife spotting trails.
 You can bring a picnic or visit the Tea Rooms for afternoon tea.
 There is also a shop with an extensive range of gifts and souvenirs.

-Painshill offer shorter accessible routes around the landscape garden, ideal for less mobile visitors or those using a wheelchair/buggy.
-Please note this route does not cover the landscape completely due to various terrains and ground levels.
-Download a copy of Painshill’s accessible route map.
+Painshill offer shorter accessible routes around the landscape garden, ideal for less mobile visitors or those using a wheelchair or buggy.
+Please note, this route does not cover the landscape completely, due to various terrains and ground levels.
+Download a copy of Painshill’s accessible route map here.

 There is disabled parking for Blue Badge holders near Painshill entrance.
 Parking is free for all visitors.

 Painshill offer a wheelchair hire service for less able visitors to enjoy their visit as much as possible.
 These are free but offered on a first come, first serve basis so it is advised you call ahead to reserve on 01932 868 113.